-Pontedaria cordata forms a striking clump of deep green leaves and bright cerulean blue flower stems.
+Pontedaria cordata forms a striking clump of deep green leaves and bright, deep blue flowers much visited by all sorts of pollinators.
 No wonder it has gained the Royal Horticultural Society’s Award of Garden Merit!

-Top tip: Copes well in areas where water levels fluctuate naturally, with spring flooding and later summer emergence.
+Top tip: Copes well in areas where water levels fluctuate naturally with spring flooding as it emerges later in the Summer. and flowers on into September providing late foraging for the insects.

 Propagation: Grows from a bulbous rhizome producing offsets that can be divided and potted on.